Applesauce Cake

 • Vanilla frosting.
 Optional, but I can never say no to frosting!
 I used a simple cream cheese frosting.

 • Walnuts.
-Optional, but I sometimes like to toss through a handful of crushed walnuts to the batter.
+It is optional, but I sometimes like to toss a handful of crushed walnuts into the batter.

 How to make applesauce cake